-- 1. Each Post Office shall cause each of its Offices of Exchange to prepare quarterly for all the Parcel Mails received from the Offices of Exchange of the other Post Office a statement of the total amounts entered on the Parcel Bills, whether to its credit or to its debit.
-Credits and debits in respect of à découvert parcels received for onward transmission to another country shall be shown separately. - 2.
-These statements shall be afterwards summarised by the same Post Office in an account which accompanied by the quarterly statements and the Parcel Bills shall be forwarded to the corresponding Post Office in the course of the quarter following that to which it relates. - 3.
-The quarterly accounts, after having been checked and accepted on both sides, shall be summarised in a quarterly general account prepared by the Post Office to which the balance is due.
-This quarterly account shall show à découvert parcels separate from parcels posted in Egypt or Malaya for delivery in Malaya or Egypt.
+- r.
+Each Post Office shall cause each of its Offices of Exchange to prepare quarterly for all the parcel mails received from the Offices of Exchange of the other Post Office a statement of the total amounts entered on the Parcel Bills, whether to its credit or to its debit. - 2.
+These statements shall be afterwards summarised by the same Post Office in an account which, accompanied by the quarterly statements, the Parcel Bills and the Verification Notes, if any, relating thereto, shall be forwarded to the corresponding Post Office in the course of the quarter following that to which it relates.

+3. The quarterly accounts, after having been checked and accepted on both sides, shall be summarised in a half-yearly general account prepared by the Post Office to which the balance is due.